Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic 3

-and the fact that there is a single $2_3$ means it must lie in the second socle, and has no extensions with the other $2_i$ composition factors.
-But then all other $2_i$s lie in the second socle layer as well, and that means we cannot fit enough $2$s in, so $H$ fixes a $2$-space on $\Vmin$.
+and the fact that there is a single $2_3$ means it must lie in the second socle layer, and has no extensions with the other $2_i$ composition factors.
+But then all other $2_i$ lie in the second socle layer as well, and that means we cannot fit enough $2$s in, so $H$ stabilizes a $2$-space on $M(E_7)$.

-\textbf{Cases 2,3,4}: Here we wish to apply Corollary \ref{cor:sl2nopgl}, so let $y$ be the diagonal matrix with entries $\zeta^2,\zeta^{-2}$ for $\zeta$ a primitive $26$th root of unity, so that $y$ has order $13$ and acts with eigenvalues $\zeta^{\pm 2}$ on $2_1$.
+\textbf{Cases 2, 3, 4}: Here we will apply Corollary \ref{cor:sl2nopgl}.
+Let $y$ be the diagonal matrix with entries $\zeta^2,\zeta^{-2}$ for $\zeta$ a primitive $26$th root of unity, so that $y$ has order $13$ and acts with eigenvalues $\zeta^{\pm 2}$ on $2_1$.
 The eigenvalues of $y^2$ on $6_{3,1}$ and $8$ are